VirtoCommerce/vc-module-catalog-personalization/README.md

 1. Go to More->Pricing Module->select a Price list Assignment and open the Price list Assignments details;
 1. Under 'Add condition' select 'Shopper profile' and then 'User Group contain';
-1. Enter the User Group name into the correspondent field;
+1. Enter the User Group name into the corresponding field;
 1. Save the changes.

 ![Assign user group to pricelist](docs/media/screen-assign-usergroup-to-pricelist.png)